thedalles77/USB_Laptop_Keyboard_Controller/Keyboard_Scanner_Eagle_Layouts/README.txt

 Keyboard_Scanner_LT.brd EagleCad file same as above with 2 bit Level Translator for touchpad Clock and Data on Teensy LC side

+Keyboard_Scanner_LT2.brd EagleCad file same as above with improved hole spacing for using right angle header on Teensy 3.2 backside signals

 Keyboard_Scanner_LT_0p5.brd EagleCad file same as above except made for a 0.5mm pitch FPC connector

 Keyboard_Scanner_Dual.brd EagleCad file is for keyboards with dual FPC cables